 The Dean of the Sacred College since March 2, 1589, was Giovanni Cardinal Serbelloni (aged 71).
 He was born in Milan, a nephew of Pope Pius IV (whose mother was a Serbelloni), and was the first cardinal created when Pius became pope.
 He was named Bishop of Foligno in 1557.
 The new Pope, his uncle, immediately translated him to the Bishopric of Novara.
 On January 31, 1560 he was named Cardinal Priest in the title of S. Giorgio in Velabro to which he added the titulus of S. Maria degli Angeli in 1565.
 He chose to move to S. Pietro in Vincoli and then almost immediately to S. Clemente in 1565.
 In 1570 he moved to S. Angelo in Pescheria, and in 1577 to S. Maria in Trastevere.
 In 1578 he became Suburbicarian Bishop of Sabina, and shortly thereafter Bishop of Palestrina.
 He was promoted to the See of Frascati in 1583, and Porto and Santa Rufina in 1587.
 He died in 1591.

 The Governor of the conclaves was Msgr.Ottavio Bandini, the Prefect of the Borgo [Eubel III, p.
 53 n.
 1].
-He was born in Florence (October 25, 1558), and educated at Florence, Paris, Salamanca and Pisa (where he obtained a law degree).
+He was born in Florence (October 25, 1558), and educated at Florence, Paris, Salamanca and Pisa (where he obtained a law degree, Doctor in utroque iure).
 He served as a lawyer and administrator in the Papal States from 1572.
-Sixtus V made him governor of Fermo, and he became Archbishop of Fermo in 1595.
-Bandini was named Cardinal priest of S. Sabina on June 21, 1596.
+Gregory XIII made him a Protonotary Apostolic.
+Sixtus V made him governor of Fermo in 1586, and in 1590 he was Presidente delle Marche.
+Gregory XIV wanted to appoint him Datary in 1590, but the Olivares objected.
+Clement VIII made him Governor of Bologna in 1592.
+He became Archbishop of Fermo in 1595.
+Bandini was named Cardinal on June 5, 1596, and assigned the titulus of S. Sabina on June 21, 1596.
 In 1598 the Cardinal was sent to Picenum as legate to restore order in the face of brigands.
 In 1621 he was promoted to be Cardinal Bishop of Palestrina, which he exchanged for Porto and Santa Rufina in 1624.
 He became Dean of the Sacred College of Cardinals and Bishop of Ostia on September 7, 1626.
 He died in Rome on August 1, 1629 at the age of 72.
 He participated in the two Conclaves of 1605, and those of 1621 and 1623.

 The Governor of the City of Rome was Msgr.
 Girolamo Matteucci, Archbishop of Ragusa (Epidaurus) and Sarno [Tria Conclavia, p.
 3; Ughelli-Colet VII, 581; Gattico I, 398; Gams p.
 414; cf. Eubel Hierarchia catholica III, 293; and Gauchat, Hierarchia catholica IV, 371].